forrestkirby/joomla-extended-content-provider/README.md

 # Joomla Extended Content Provider

+*With the [release of Widgetkit 3](https://yootheme.com/blog/2021/01/26/widgetkit-3.0-completely-rebuilt-with-uikit-3) this repo is archived*

-An extended version of the folder content provider of Widgetkit 2 which allows set an offset
+An extended version of the folder content provider of Widgetkit 2 which allows to set an offset

 Copyright (C) 2007-2019 YOOtheme GmbH yootheme.com, 2019 forrestkirby github.com/forrestkirby